GisungSim/GisungSim.github.io/research-experiment.md

 <p style="font-size: 24px;">The Generation of Squeezed States from Four-Wave Mixing</p>

 With hard effort and trials, I have successfully generated a two-mode squeezed state of light via four-wave mixing!
-This was in fact the first accomplishment using atomic vapor in Korea, and the second achievement overall in Korea!
+This was in fact the first accomplishment using atomic vapor, and the second achievement overall in Korea!
 (The first overall was at KAIST, but with using spontaneous parametric down-conversion.)

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-1.png" alt="">